 The completion of high school and education beyond high school is an indicator of our national and state well-being.
-Maine and the nation both had lower percentages of completion in 2002 than in the previous year.
-The U.S. Census Bureau reported that in the year 2002, 86.2 percent of Maine's population 25 years old and older had attained a high school diploma.
-Maine was 3.6 percentage points higher than the national average (82.6 percent); however, unlike last year, lower than most other New England states, as shown in Figure 20.
+The U.S. Census Bureau reported that in the year 2003, 86.6 percent of Maine's population 25 years old and older had attained a high school diploma.
+Maine was 2.0 percentage points higher than the national average (84.6 percent); however, lower than all other New England states except Rhode Island, as shown in Figure 20.
+New Hampshire had an increase of 4.4 percent from last year making them the best in the nation for this category.

-Figure 20: Source: U.S. Census Bureau, 2003.
+Figure 20: Source: U.S. Census Bureau, 2004.

-When considering the population 25 years old or older with a bachelor's degree or higher, Maine was at 24.0 percent, 1.9 percent lower than the national average.
+When considering the population 25 years old or older with a bachelor's degree or higher, Maine was at 23.7 percent, 3.5 percent lower than the national average.
 All other New England states scored higher in populations of this age group who had attained bachelor's degrees or higher, as shown in Figure 21.
+New Hampshire also had a 3.8 percent increase in this category ranking them 5th in the nation.

-Figure 21: Source: U.S. Census Bureau, 2003.
+Figure 21: Source: U.S. Census Bureau, 2004.